-Flutter and React Native – Titans of Mobile App Development
+Flutter vs. React Native – Titans of Mobile App Development

 To meet the growing need for app development, many players in the market offer native app development technology.
-However, Flutter and React Native are running way ahead in the race.
-The reason for their popularity is their cross-platform app development solution, an open-source framework, and powerful technology.
+However, Flutter vs. React Native is running way ahead in the race.
+The reason for their popularity is their cross-platform app development solution, open-source framework, and powerful technology.
 Both these frameworks also work on the concept of single code-based for different operating systems like Android, iOS, Windows, etc.

 Overview of Google’s Flutter